 If individuals with special educational needs are equipped with the correct tools, they stand a greater chance of reaching their full potential.

-Through trials and feedback from special needs teachers across the world, it has been proven that touch typing and using a computer are formidable and even life changing tools that opens doors for individuals with special educational needs, as it presents a new and powerful medium for learning and communicating.
+Through trials and feedback from special needs teachers across the world, it has been proven that touch typing and using a computer are formidable and even life changing tools that opens doors for individuals with special educational needs / dyslexia, as it presents a new and powerful medium for learning and communicating.

-However, although the KAZ touch typing program proved extremely effective, continued feedback from SEN teachers confirmed that approximately 10% of their students, the majority dyslexics, still suffered with problems relating to Visual Stress - that of white glare from background screens causing headaches, blurring, letters rotating, flipping, crowding and running into each other.
+Although the 'Standard' KAZ touch typing program has proved extremely effective, continued feedback from SEN teachers confirmed that approximately 10% of their students, the majority dyslexics, still suffered with disturbances relating to Visual Stress - that of white glare from background screens causing headaches, blurring, letters rotating, flipping, crowding and running into each other.

-These findings, together with the fact that every individual suffering from dyslexia is unique in regards to the obstacles they encounter when reading and the help they require to alleviate these obstacles were the major points high-lighted.
+These findings, together with the fact that every individual suffering from dyslexia is unique, in regards to the obstacles they encounter when reading and the help they require to alleviate these obstacles was the major points high-lighted.

-With this in mind, KAZ Typing Tutor was further developed to produce a New SEN/Dyslexia Edition, especially tailored for individual dyslexic users.
+With this in mind, KAZ incorporated the above mention filters into their course and for the developed their programme to produce are New SEN/Dyslexia edition, especially tailored for individual dyslexic users.